atej/ember-new-plus/README.md

 ## What is this?

-This is a bash scipt that **_quickly_** sets up your new ember project for a smooth developer experience in VS Code.
+A bash scipt to **_quickly_** sets up your new ember project for a smooth developer experience in VS Code.

 ## Quickstart ⚡